 Design Authentic Assessments for Learning

-Authentic assessments centered on student learning can help prevent the use or aid of ChatGPT and other AI tools.
+Authentic assessments centered on student learning can help instructors and learners make intentional choices about the integration of AI tools into the writing process.
 These kinds of authentic assessments ask students to apply the course concepts they have learned to a “real world” situation or problem.
 In doing so, authentic assessments can enhance student learning by engaging students in “doing” a particular subject and practicing specific disciplinary skills that will help prepare them for their professional lives outside the classroom.
 Additionally, these kinds of assignments engage students in higher order thinking and require that they grapple with real world problems and challenges.
-Designing authentic assessments can ask students to draw from and engage with specific course materials, make connections between course concepts, or also ask students to incorporate their personal experiences or reflections.
-In this way, authentic assessments prevent the use of tools like ChatGPT in that their very design and objectives are rooted within specific course concepts, while also asking students to infuse their own experiences and reflections.
+Designing authentic assessments can ask students to draw from and engage with specific course materials, explore their local community, make connections between course concepts, or also ask students to incorporate their personal experiences or reflections.
+In this way, authentic assessments can help prevent the use of tools like ChatGPT in that their very design and objectives are rooted within specific course concepts, while also asking students to infuse their own experiences and reflections.

 Incorporate AI Tools into Assignment Design